siddarthx07/ai-job-application-helper/README.md

 - **Field Not Detected**: Click "Refresh" inside the side panel, ensure you're on the actual application form (not just the posting)
 - **Job Details Missing**: Extension waits up to 15s for async content - try refreshing
 - **Extension Not Working**: Reload extension in `chrome://extensions/`, refresh page, check console (F12)
-- **Resume Compiler Errors**: Make sure you're uploading a valid PDF, then re-open the side panel to reinitialize the TeX Live engine.
-The compiler runs locally, so heavy resumes may take a few seconds on first load.

 ## Privacy & Security